NHLBI/LLM_Chat_Interface/README.md

 1. Clone the repository to your local or server environment.
 2. Ensure you have the necessary dependencies installed (as specified in the Code Dependencies section below).
 3. Copy the `example_chat_config.ini` to your PHP include location.
-Note that we use the include path, '/etc/apps/chat_config.ini'.
+Note that we use a hard-coded config path, '/etc/apps/chat_config.ini'.
 4. Configure the application settings in the `chat_config.ini` file.
 5. Utilize the `chat_db.sql` to set up the database schema.
 6. Follow deployment instructions to get the web server running (e.g., Apache, Nginx).